KaTeX/KaTeX/docs/font.md

 The default build of KaTeX expects the KaTeX fonts to be located in a directory called `fonts` which is a sibling of the `katex.min.css` stylesheet.
 This can be changed as follows:

 1. Find the `sassVariables` variable in `webpack.common.js`.
 This is a string, and you add at the start or end of it `$font-folder: "${fontLocation}";\n`, with `fontLocation` pointing to the location of your fonts.
 Alternatively you can replace value in `src/styles/fonts.scss` file.
 It is possible to use relative or absolute paths, so setting it to `"/fonts"` would cause it to search for the fonts in a root `fonts` folder, while `"../fonts"` would search in a `fonts` directory one level above the `katex.min.css` file.
-2. Rebuild KaTeX by running `yarn build` from the top-level directory.
+2. Rebuild KaTeX by running `pnpm build` from the top-level directory.
 3. Use the newly generated `dist/katex.min.css` file, and place the fonts where you indicated.

 Alternatively, if you use [Sass](https://sass-lang.com/), you can include `src/styles/katex.scss` directly with a variable override: